paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-543-port-infrastructure-development-program.md

     (i) the utilization of non-Federal contributions;

-    (ii) the net benefits of the funds awarded under this subsection, considering the cost-benefit analysis of the project, as applicable (except in the case of a project described under subparagraph (C)); 1 and
+    (ii) the net benefits of the funds awarded under this subsection, considering the cost-benefit analysis of the project, as applicable (except in the case of a project described under subparagraph (D)); and

     (iii) a port’s increased resilience as a result of the project.

-  (C) *22 So in original.
-There are two subpars.
-(C).
-In general.—* — In selecting projects described in paragraph (3), the Maritime Administrator, in consultation with the Secretary of Defense, may give priority to providing funding to strategic seaports in support of national security requirements.
+  (C) *In general.—* — In selecting projects described in paragraph (3), the Maritime Administrator, in consultation with the Secretary of Defense, may give priority to providing funding to strategic seaports in support of national security requirements.

-  (C) *2 Noncontiguous states and territories.—* — The requirements under subparagraphs (A)(ii) and (B)(ii) shall not apply in the case of a project described in paragraph (3) in a noncontiguous State or territory.
+  (D) *Noncontiguous states and territories.—* — The requirements under subparagraphs (A)(ii) and (B)(ii) shall not apply in the case of a project described in paragraph (3) in a noncontiguous State or territory.

 (7) **Allocation of funds.—**